Limits of Probability Measures with General Coefficients: Polynomial Coefficients

-Also, for $s\in T$, let $X(s)$ be the set $x_i$ such that $i\notin\mathfrak{r}$ and $x_i$ appears in switches or term multiplications of $s$.
-Since each $x_i\in X(s)$ from term multiplications must be eliminated by at least one switch by \Cref{claim:switches}, and each other $x_i\in X(s)$ appears in at least one switch, because there are at most $k$ switches, $|X(s)|\leq k$.
+If the sum of the $|\nu_i|$ is not $k$, from \Cref{polynomial} the coefficient of $p$ is $0$.
+Suppose that the sum of the $|\nu_i|$ is $k$.
+Let $S$ be the set of elements in $\mathfrak{r}$.
+Also, for $s\in T_N$, let $X(s)$ be the set $x_i$ such that $i\notin\mathfrak{r}$ and $x_i$ appears in switches or term multiplications of $s$.
+Since each $x_i\in X(s)$ from term multiplications must be eliminated by at least one switch by \Cref{claim:switches}, and each other $x_i\in X(s)$ appears in at least one switch, $|X(s)|\leq k$ because there are at most $k$ switches.

-For each $A\subset\{x_1,\ldots,x_N\}\backslash S$, where the number of $s\in T$ such that $X(s)=A$ is finite, let
+For each $A\subset\{x_1,\ldots,x_N\}\backslash S$, where the number of $s\in T_N$ such that $X(s)=A$ is finite, let